mteresadeb/pnadc-analysis/README.md

-# PNAD Contínua — Survey Analysis in R
+# PNAD Contínua: Survey Analysis in R

 A three-part analysis of Brazil's national household survey (PNAD Contínua) demonstrating a complete quantitative research workflow: from raw microdata to weighted estimates and